Yongpyong Resort Guide

 Insider tips from our team

-With 14 chairlifts and one gondola covering a reasonable sized ski area, this is the leading ski resort in South Korea and offers a good variety of terrain.
+With 14 chairlifts and one gondola covering a reasonably sized ski area, this is the leading ski resort in South Korea and offers a good variety of terrain.

 Off the Slopes